lunakurame/squirrel-tale/doc/nuthead.md

 `PARAM2` - dialogue object's item index.
 `PARAM3` - action.
 `PARAM4` - parameter.
+`PARAM5` - parameter.
 At the end, always jumps to the next instruction.
 `PARAM1`, `PARAM3` and `PARAM4` might be variable names.
 Actions:
 	- `text`
 	  Adds text `PARAM4` to the dialogue object.
+	- `choice`
+	  Adds a choice option to the dialogue object.
+The displayed text is `PARAM5` and it jumps to the nut named `PARAM4` when the user selects that option.
+Note that the target nut must be of type "choice".
 	- `show`
 	  Shows the dialogue on the screen.
 - `lbl PARAM1`